Introduction

 Databricks Compute does not have access to Unity Catalog (UC)

-If your Databricks compute is not configured for access to your Unity Catalog then you will run into issues when attempting to read from/write to your tables.
+If your Databricks compute is not configured to access your Unity Catalog, you will run into issues when attempting to read from/write to your tables.

 For example, when writing to Databricks, using a UC Volume as the storage location, with a compute that is not configured for access to UC, you may run into the following error: